 How to make FODMAP green beans?

-- Sprinkle salt and black pepper.
-Combine well and cover with a lid to cook for 5 minutes on low heat.
+Heat the skillet and pour oil.
+Fry green beans and potatoes for 1-2 minutes on low heat.
+Add salt and black pepper.
+Mix well and cover with a lid.
+Cook for 5 minutes on low heat.

 How do you know veggies are done?

-The simple trick I used to know the veggies are done by gently cutting the veggies with the tip of a rubber spatula.
-If veggies get cut effortlessly, it means veggies are ready.
+The simple trick I use to know the veggies are done by gently cut the veggies with the tip of a rubber spatula.
+If veggies get cut effortlessly, it means the veggies are ready.
 If not, cook for some more time.
 The other sign is a visual check on the colour and size of the veggies.
-You can easily predict the change if you give attention.
+You can easily predict the change.

 Variations